SMPTE/st430-2/README.md

-# SMPTE ST 430-2, D-Cinema Operations — Generic Extra-Theater Message Format
+# SMPTE ST 430-2, D-Cinema Operations - Digital Certificate

 _This repository is public._